SVijayB/YouTube-Extractor/README.md

 ## Motivation

-We all have tried downloading a youtube video atleast once in our lives.
+We all have tried downloading a YouTube video atleast once in our lives.
 Be it a song or a video for your school/college assignment. <br>
 True, there are plenty of browser extensions and online websites avilable to download YouTube videos.
 But, at times either the extension malfunctions or the servers don't work anymore.

 And hence YouTube-Extractor was made to solve this problem.
 You can launch it any time and download any video/audio on YouTube.